Where's ZTE? Execs go AWOL at China's big smartphone fair

 ZTE (ZTCOF), which sells smartphones and telecommunications equipment, has been in crisis mode since April when the US Commerce Department banned American companies from selling it vital components.

-The company was due to play a significant role at the Mobile World Congress Shanghai.
-But it pulled out over the weekend, just days before the event was set to start, according to organizers.
+The company was due to play a significant role at the Mobile World Congress event.
+But it pulled out over the weekend, just days before the start, according to organizers.

 It abandoned plans for a big exhibition stand and canceled speaking engagements by its representatives on panels discussing subjects like 5G technology.